Get Involved!

 NETWORK PARTNERSHIP

-European cities from the 27 Member States, the 2 Partner States (Norway and Switzerland) and the 5 Instrument for Pre-accession Assistance countries (Albania, Bosnia and Herzegovina, Montenegro, North Macedonia and Serbia) are the eligible beneficiaries of the call for Innovation Transfer Networks.
+European cities from the 27 Member States, the 2 Partner States (Norway and Switzerland), the 5 IPA countries (Albania, Bosnia-Herzegovina, Montenegro, North Macedonia and Serbia) as well as Ukraine and Moldova are the eligible beneficiaries of the TN call.

 Under URBACT IV, the beneficiary “city” refers to the public local authority representing: